Exploration noise for learning linear-quadratic mean field games: Numerical experiments

 We now proceed with the same analysis but putting the two noises.
 As the total number of simulated paths is $N \times M$, this may be however rather costly.
 We proceed below by freezing the quantity $N \times M$.

-The experiments are computed with: $n=10$ learning iterations, $p=30$ time steps, $\sigma=1$ and $\varepsilon =1$; 4000 units in cpu time is around 1h.
+The experiments are run with the harmonic version of the fictitious play (i.e., $\varpi=1$), with: $n=10$ learning iterations, $p=30$ time steps, $\sigma=1$ and $\varepsilon =1$; 4000 units in cpu time is around 1h.
 The conclusion is that idiosyncratic noises demonstrate to be useful from the numerical point of view, even though the results stated in Section \ref{Sec:2} remain the same whatever the value of $\sigma$.
-A careful inspection of the numerical results show that, in fact, idiosyncratic noises provide a better fit of the solution to the Riccati equation, which is fully consistent with the conclusion of the previous paragraph.
-In turn, we guess that a model-based method, in which $Q$ and $R$ first, and then the solution to the Riccati equation, would be learnt separately, would make sense in this specific setting.
+A careful inspection of the numerical results shows that, in fact, idiosyncratic noises provide a better fit of the solution to the Riccati equation, which is fully consistent with the conclusion of the previous paragraph.
+In turn, we guess that a model-based method, in which $Q$ and $R$ would be learnt first, and then the solution to the Riccati equation would be learnt separately, would make sense in this specific setting.